 The tests can cost a lot.

-A nuclear stress test costs more than $600, according to HealthcareBlueBook.com.
-And a false positive result can lead to more costs.
-Coronary angiography costs more than $1,000, and a heart procedure costs more than $10,000.
-The test does give your doctor information if you have symptoms.
+A nuclear stress test costs hundreds of dollars.
+A false alarm can lead to more unnecessary costs.
+The tests may give your doctor information if you have symptoms.
 But if you don’t, why waste the money?
-The test should be used only when it will help you and your doctor manage your disease.
+These tests should be used only when they will help you and your doctor manage your disease.

 When is a nuclear stress test a good idea after a heart procedure?